wdoug/algorithm-archive/README.md

-# The Arcane Algorithm Archive
+# The Arcane Algorithm Archive - test PR

 The Arcane Algorithm Archive is a collaborative effort to create a guide for all important algorithms in all languages.
 This goal is obviously too ambitious for a book of any size, but it is a great project to learn from and work on and will hopefully become an incredible resource for programmers in the future.